swiftlang/swift-foundation/Proposals/XXXX-subprocess-1.0.md

 ///   - input: The input to send to the executable.
 ///   - output: How to manage executable standard output.
 ///   - error: How to manage executable standard error.
-///   - isolation: the isolation context to run the body closure.
+///   - isolation: The isolation context to run the body closure.
-///   - body: The custom execution body to manually control the running process
+///   - body: A closure to manage the running process.
+///     All arguments passed to this closure are valid only for
+///     the duration of the closure's execution and must not be escaped.
+///     - execution: The running subprocess.
-/// - Returns: an `ExecutableResult` type containing the return value of the closure. public func run<
+/// - Returns: An ``ExecutionResult`` that contains the closure's return value. public func run<
     Result,
     Input: InputProtocol,